 An Internal Quality Assurer (IQA) is responsible for ensuring the assessment of learners is consistent and fair.
 They are also required to create a standardised process to ensure everything from initial studying to the final assessments run smoothly.

-To become a fully qualified IQA you will need to hold the Level 4 Certificate in Leading the Internal Quality Assurance of Assessment Processes and Practices.
+To become a fully qualified IQA you will need to hold an IQA qualification.
+Specifically, the Level 4 Certificate in Leading the Internal Quality Assurance of Assessment Processes and Practices.
 This will give you the knowledge and skills required in order to quality assure qualifications as well as managing other IQAs and developing internal quality assurance policies.